 In April of 2014, after fourteen years of waiting on God's perfect timing, including three years of construction by volunteer mission teams, Lamp House Coffee opened its doors to provide the community a new business and job opportunities in the form of a world-class gourmet coffee shop where they could meet, eat, and experience the love of God.

 The shop's Coal Miners Blend coffee pays tribute to area's heritage and also features specialty coffees, frappes, flavored lattes; baked goods, snack foods, sandwiches and homemade soups for lunch; and, cooked-to-order breakfast.
 (See our menu online in PDF format.)

 HOPE & OPPORTUNITIES - The shop is nestled in the the historic city of Lynch, KY and sits (literally) over Looney Creek, across from the historic Portal 31 exhibition mine.
 God is using this quaint, little shop as a friendly meeting place; and affords us an opportunity to share the Good News of Jesus Christ with thousands of people each year, while also presenting a new business – and job opportunities – for the people of Lynch and the surrounding communities.
-The shop is part of the Meridzo Center Development Corporation, which has created more than 30 jobs in the first five years of its existence.
+The shop is part of the Meridzo Center Development Corporation, which has created almost 50 jobs since opening.

 Because God's plans are always bigger and better than our own, we should not have been surprised when He began reaching clear across the country began to reach out to us in this tiny building "on the way to nowhere."

 REACHING BEYOND OUR COMMUNITY - Recognizing what God has done here, Christian coffee shop start-ups have reached out to us from all over the country, both here in Kentucky, Tennessee, and the Carolinas, and from as far away as Las Vegas, Nevada, Detroit, Michigan, and even one Native American Reservation in South Dakota.
 In most cases we simply offer prayer and advice (mostly to wait on and depend on God), but in a couple of cases we have actually hosted full barista training and we wholesale our Coal Miner's Blend for sale in their shops.
 (Order Lamp House coffee, shirts and more at our Online store here.)